Bepina Sabalic Kunin Endowed Scholarship Fund

 - A copy of the offer letter of admission to the degree program.

-Nomination packets should be transmitted by either the Director of Graduate Study or the Academic Program Contact via email no later than Friday, February 14, 2020.
-Only designated staff from eligible degree programs will be permitted to upload nominations.
+Nomination packets should be transmitted by either the Director of Graduate Study or the Academic Program Contact via email to email@example.com no later than Wednesday, February 17, 2021.
+Only designated staff from eligible degree programs will be permitted to submit nominations.

-Nominations will be reviewed by the Graduate Research Steering Committee (GRSC), with decisions subsequently communicated to individual programs or applicants no later than Friday, March 20, 2020.
+Nominations will be reviewed by the Graduate Research Steering Committee (GRSC), with decisions subsequently communicated to individual programs or applicants by the end of March.